The Hotel Posta in Reggio Emilia

 Walking through the center, one can go shopping in one of the many gastronomic shops; the area is known all over the world for the taste of homemade pasta, the delicacy of cured meats, the renowned balsamic vinegar, Parmigiano Reggiano cheese and wines.

 Those who appreciate modern art will be able to admire the works of the Maramotti Collection, the Gerra space and the recent permanent installations of Luciano Fabro, Robert Morris e Sol Lewitt, present in the palaces of the historic center along with those of others contemporary artists.

-We also recommend a visit to Civic Museums, to Museum of the Tricolor - that will fascinate you with the story of the birth of the national banner that was born in Reggio Emilia - and an interesting section dedicated to the Risorgimento; the nearby Parmeggiani Gallery offers three brilliant nineteenth-century collections: objects, paintings and antique furniture.
+We also recommend a visit to Civic Museums, Museum of the Tricolor - which will thrill you with the story of the birth of the national banner that was born in Reggio Emilia - and an interesting section dedicated to the Risorgimento; the nearby Galleria Parmeggiani offers three brilliant nineteenth-century collections: objects, paintings and period furniture.